Kristian Matte

-Kristian Matte (born September 3, 1985) is a professional Canadian football offensive linemen for the Montreal Alouettes of the Canadian Football League (CFL).
-He was drafted seventh overall by the Alouettes in the 2010 CFL Draft and signed with the team after attending mini camp with the NFL's Houston Texans.
-He played CIS football for the Concordia Stingers.
+Kristian Matte (born September 3, 1985) is a Canadian former professional football offensive lineman and is currently the running backs coach for the BC Lions of the Canadian Football League (CFL).
+He was drafted seventh overall by the Montreal Alouettes in the 2010 CFL draft and played his entire 15-year career (2010–2024) with the team after attending mini camp with the NFL's Houston Texans.

+University career

+Matte played CIS football for the Concordia Stingers.

 Professional career

 Houston Texans

 Matte signed with the NFL's Houston Texans on April 24, 2010, which was approximately one week before the CFL draft.
 Nonetheless, the Montreal Alouettes selected him with their seventh overall pick.
 Their gamble paid off as Matte was released by the Texans on June 16, 2010.

 Montreal Alouettes

 On July 14, 2010, it was announced that Matte had signed a contract with the Montreal Alouettes.
 He signed an extension with the team on December 18, 2020.
+On December 5, 2024, Matte announced his retirement.

+Coaching career

+On February 26, 2025, Matte was announced as the running backs coach for the BC Lions.

-Acting Career
+Acting career

-In October 2003 Matte played Jason Voorhees in the viral internet short film comedy "Horror Friends" written and directed by his high school friend and former band mate, Jordan Crowder.
+In October 2003, Matte played Jason Voorhees in the viral internet short film comedy "Horror Friends" written and directed by his high school friend and former band mate, Jordan Crowder.
 Matte also had a brief cameo in Crowder's independent feature film "Bend & Break" billed as "Pool Hall Thug."